 The article lists brands that have shown themselves to be safe through testing.
 Some of the brands may not be available in Ireland but I did recognise a few including Fissler, All-Clad, Cuisineart, Le Crueset (stainess steel range), Lagoustina, Viking professional and Pyrex.
 There was one brand of ceramic cookware that this blogger recommends, Xtrema by Ceramcor, saying that it passes the stringent CA Prop 65 leach testing.

 I should mention that the writer of the article I link to uses affiliate links for any recommendations on her articles so so bear that in mind when making a purchasing decision.
 For the record I don’t use affiliate links, nor do I receive payments from brands, as I believe it would affect my credibility.
-If you like the idea of a blogger supported by readers rather than brands please consider supporting me with a wee monthly donation on Patreon.

 I’ve found that most bakeware in Ireland is either non-stick or aluminium.
 I have been hunting down stainless steel bakeware in Ireland for 2 years with no luck.
 If you want to buy stainless steel items you’re going to have to go online to do it.